Configuration Guide for IT and Security Teams

 Provider’s unique user ID |

-Subsequent logins match by (provider, external_id) and reuse the existing account.
+Subsequent logins match by (auth_provider, external_id) and reuse the existing account.

 LDAP/Active Directory¶